 The two firms offer long-range planning and visioning abilities, architectural design solutions and hands-on knowledge of construction processes and market forces.
-An intimate understanding of each phase of the design process has allowed KZA to make informed and creative recommendations and improve service to their clients.
+An intimate understanding of each phase of the design process has allowed KZA staff to make informed and cost-effective design solutions for their clients.

 Since its inception, the firm has worked on more than 800 design projects in the Yukon, Northwest Territories, Alberta, and British Columbia.
 These projects vary in scale from private residential renovations to the $60 million Whitehorse Correctional Centre.
 The firm has a combined experience of over four decades working in the Yukon in every eco-region of the Territory.

 The firm has become recognized throughout Canada for its First Nations and sustainable architecture.
 In 2006, KZA was awarded the distinction of "Northerners of the Year" by Up Here Magazine in their annual issue devoted to northern community and business accomplishments.

 2015 NWTAA Awards, First Place in Architecture